esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

   - Who is responsible?
   - How long will it be available?
   - ...
-- Can be part of a project proposal, or generated in the early phases
+- Can be part of a project proposal or generated in the early phases
+- Should be a "living document", to be updated as plans change

 Note:
 Software management plans (SMPs) are inspired by the earlier adopted data management plans.